Is surplus money assumed saved or spent in Voyant AdviserGo?

 In the plan settings, under Calculation Settings, is the option to switch on or off the assumption to “Save excess income after retirement”.
 When this preference is switched on, all unspent, unsaved surplus will be assumed saved, but only after the recipient is retired.

 Cash Sweep Accounts

 Where does Voyant put surplus cash each year?

-When you create a new plan, each person in the plan will be given a default cash account - e.g. John’s Cash, Susan’s Cash.
+When you create a new plan, each person in the plan will be given a cash sweep account - e.g. John’s Cash, Susan’s Cash.
+These are also known as the default cash accounts.
 These notional accounts are created automatically by the software and each will start with an initial balance of £0 and serves as an empty container awaiting future cash inflows.

 Surplus cash saved to these notional savings accounts will be grown at the software’s default savings growth rate, an assumption found in the software’s Plan Settings.

-How Can I Tell if Surplus Money has Been Saved to the Default Cash Account?
+How Can I Tell if Surplus Money has Been Saved to the Cash Sweep Account?

-Check whether surplus money is being saved to a default cash account by going to the Detailed Info view in the year of the surplus money.
+Check whether surplus money is being saved to a default cash account by going to the Year View in the year of the surplus money.

-Go to the Dashboard or the Let’s See screen and either double-click any bar of the chart or click the chart details button, top-right.
+Go to the Dashboard or the Let’s See screen and either double-click any bar of the chart or click the year view button, top-right.

 The chart details will then be shown.